Your Assigned Administrative Law Judge

 D. Objection to Subpoena.
 A party, or the person served with a subpoena who objects to the subpoena, or any portion of it, may file an objection with the administrative law judge.
 The objection shall be filed within 5 days after service of the subpoena, or at the outset of the hearing if the subpoena is served fewer than 5 days before the hearing.

 E. Quashing, Modifying Subpoenas.
-The administrative law judge shall quash or modify the subpoena if:1.
-It is unreasonable or oppressive, or
+The administrative law judge shall quash or modify the subpoena if:

 2. The desired testimony or evidence may be obtained by an alternative method.